 Don't get too excited.
 Sometimes people download and install a bunch of 'speed optimisers' 'system cleaners' and even two or more antiviruses at the same time!
 This does nothing but harm.
 These programs can start interfering with each other and the computer could get stuck.
 Also beware of false 'system optimisers' which are on the net.
 They claim to catch and fix a lot of errors and bugs on your system but their only purpose is to either squeeze money out of you or worse, bug your computer.

-The other most common problem with slow computer speed is not in the computer itself but is instead linked to network related issues.
+The other most common problem with slow computer speed is not in the computer itself but network related.
 Try using the computer without the network cable being plugged in, or with the WiFi modem turned off.
 If the issue persists, it's a computer problem.
 If something changes, there's a good chance the problem is in the network.
 Computers connected to each other on the same network can slow each other down dramatically.
 At the office or at home, whether or not you're using local networks, the different devices in your environment may be communicating with each other.
 A network setup relevant to your needs can boost computer speed without having to buy a new one.
 Other issues could be related to your internet provider or the distance of your connection from the telephone exchange.

 Solution #3- Call a professional computer repair service.